 - A-2-3.
-Tracked Milestones: The milestones listed below in tables A-2.4, A-2.5, A-2.6, and A-2.7 are used by HQUSACE in accordance with the metrics that follow, to measure program and project delivery performance in the Investigations, Construction, Operation and Maintenance, Mississippi River and Tributaries, FCCE and FUSRAP appropriations.
+Tracked Milestones: The milestones listed below in tables A-2.5, A-2.6, A-2.7, and A-2.8 are used by HQUSACE in accordance with the metrics that follow, to measure program and project delivery performance in the I, C, O&M, MR&T, FCCE and FUSRAP appropriations.
 Milestone code, appropriation, and WBS/Override code requirements are assigned.
-Milestones are captured for all Public Law IDs (or if there is no Public Law ID as those are assumed to be associated with regular funds), if they meet the below data requirements.
-The milestones listed in tables A-2.4, A-2.5, A-2.6, and A-2.7 are not intended to represent the entirety of all milestones that may be of interest or required by to a particular Program, Project, or Activity at any of the three levels of the Vertical Team.
+Milestones are benchmarked for all Public Law IDs (or if there is no Public Law ID as those are assumed to be associated with regular funds), and if they meet the below data requirements.
+The milestones listed in tables A-2.4, A-2.5, A-2.6, and A-2.7 are not intended to represent the entirety of all milestones that may be of interest or required by a particular Program, Project, or Activity at any of the three levels of the Vertical Team.
 Complementary milestone guidance from a Program Management Team or Functional Office should also be followed but may not be reflected in these metrics.
 Refer to the PDBP Manual (EM 5-1-11), Appendix F for a full list of available milestone definitions/descriptions. - A-2-4.
 Milestone Metrics.
-Using the milestones in tables A-2.4, A-2.5, A-2.6, and A-2.7, the following metrics will be used to track performance vs. PMB baselines in the categories of Feasibility and Implementation:

-a.
-Percent of Feasibility Milestones on Schedule (metric CW11):

-- (1) Purpose.
+Using the milestones in tables A-2.5, A-2.6, A-2.7, and A-2.8, the following metrics will be used to track performance vs. PMB baselines in the categories of Feasibility and Implementation: - a.
+Percent of Feasibility Milestones on Schedule (metric CW11): - (1) Purpose.
 This metric is intended to measure progress on study schedules, including mandatory milestones required by Planning Bulletin 2018-01, to demonstrate performance against commitments made on delivering those efforts to the Nation. - (2) Metric.
-This metric measures the percent of Feasibility type milestones (as listed in Table A-2.4) that are executed or currently on schedule to be executed by the milestone date in the PMB baseline, as taken at the time of a HQ Capture Event.
+This metric measures the percent of Feasibility type milestones (as listed in Table A-2.4) that are executed or currently on schedule to be executed by the milestone date in the PMB baseline, as taken at the time of a HQ Benchmark Event.
 Districts must ensure all milestones are entered in PROMIS with correct Public Law, appropriation, and WBS codes. - (3) Application of Metric.
-The metric is applied to all projects across all appropriation accounts represented in Project Groups 1 and 2.
-NOTE: This excludes Expenses and Regulatory.
-MSCs, ERDC and IWR are rated.
-Actual dates will be compared to the PMB Baseline and scored, accordingly.
+The metric is applied to all projects across all appropriation accounts represented in Project Groups 1, 2 (all subgroups), and 5a.
+MSCs, ERDC and IWR are rated. - (a) Actual dates will be compared to the PMB Baseline and scored, accordingly.
 If a milestone was achieved on or before the baseline date, then it is counted as "executed on schedule".
-If the milestone is not achieved on or before the baseline date, then it is counted as "missed". - (a) Milestones remaining in forward-looking months of the current schedule will be compared to the applicable HQ Capture Event.
+If the milestone is not achieved on or before the baseline date, then it is counted as "missed". - (b) Milestones remaining in forward-looking months of the current schedule will be compared to the applicable HQ Benchmark Event.
 Milestones having a current date on or before the baseline date will be considered "currently on schedule".
-Milestones having a current date that is later than the baseline date will be considered as "not on schedule". - (4) Calculation of Ratings.
-Data will be obtained from the EDW and displayed a the Qlik Sense dashboard.
+Milestones having a current date that is later than the baseline date will be considered as "not on schedule".

+(4) Calculation of Ratings.
+Data will be obtained from the USACE AIS's and displayed on the Enterprise visualization tools.
 Ratings will be displayed for each MSC.
-All applicable milestones in the HQ Capture Event will be displayed vs. their actual dates or current schedule.
+All applicable milestones in the HQ Benchmark Event will be displayed vs. their actual dates or current schedule.
 Ratings are as follows: